Essentially, all models are wrong, but some are useful.

-Domain modeling also provides the Agile organization with opportunities for use of Agile-friendly design patterns and approaches that enhance velocity over the long term.
-As the system design changes, refactoring and updating the domain model is vital to maintaining a continuing understanding of the system, and goes hand in hand with code refactoring to help control the inherent complexity of software systems.
+Domain modeling also enables organizations to use Agile design patterns and approaches that enhance long-term velocity.
+As the system design changes, updating and improving the domain model is vital to a continued understanding of the system and helps refactor code to reduce the system’s complexity.

-Domain modeling is one of the key models used in software engineering: if you only model one thing in Agile, model the domain.
-A relatively small domain-modeling effort is a great tool for controlling complexity of the system under development.
-It may help in resolving countless ambiguities in both the requirements and the design intent.
-Domain modeling simply reflects our understanding of real world entities and their relationships and responsibilities that cover the problem domain.
-Figure 1 shows an example of a domain model for consumer subscription management system:
+Domain modeling is an essential tool for software engineering: if you only model one thing in Agile, model the domain.
+Even a relatively small domain modeling effort is an excellent tool for reducing the complexity of system development.
+It helps clarify requirements and the design intent.
+It reflects the current understanding of entities and their relationships and responsibilities with the problem domain.
+Figure 1 shows an example of a domain model for a consumer subscription management system.

-A number of different views or representations express the essential aspects of the problem domain: Robustness Diagram, CRC Cards, ORM Diagram and so on (see , chapter 8 for more detail).
-However, the most simple and common is a class diagram or its simplification (as in Figure 1).
-Such a diagram primarily shows the key entities and their relations.
+However, the most simple and common domain model is a class diagram illustrated in Figure 1.
+Such a diagram primarily shows the key conceptual entities and their relationships.

-Effective domain modeling may only occur in the context of the system-level requirements, often captured as use-cases or other means.
-In this case nouns, captured from the requirements, become valid candidates for domain entities while verbs may represent behaviors and relationships.
-Together they form a Common Language (sometimes called: Ubiquitous Language – see , chapter 2) that allows engineering, business, and user representatives to speak the same language, minimizing miscommunication.
+Effective domain modeling can only occur in the context of the system-level requirements, often captured as use cases or other means.
+Nouns from requirements become candidates for domain entities, while verbs may represent behaviors and their relationships.
+Together they form a Common Language (sometimes called Ubiquitous language, see , chapter 2) that allows engineering, business, and user representatives to speak the same language, minimizing miscommunication.

 Domain Modeling in Agile at Large Scale

-In a large scale Agile development, domain modeling is continuously used to support:
+In large-scale Agile development, domain modeling is continuously used to support the following:

 - Analysis of Epics

-- Backlog Refinement at Program and Team levels
+- Backlog Refinement for ARTs and Solution Trains

 - Design workshops at different levels

-- Refining Vision and Roadmap (typically in preparation for Program Increment)
+- Refining Vision and Roadmap (typically in preparation for PI)

-Domain modeling is typically developed and continuously refined by the System Architect in collaboration with other stakeholders in order to understand the impact of epics and features on the system.
-These groups use domain modeling as part of the preparation for PI release planning at the modeling workshop in a highly visual and collaborative manner.
+Domain modeling is generally developed and continuously refined by the System Architect in collaboration with other stakeholders to understand the impact of epics and features on the system.
+It’s an excellent tool to prepare for PI Planning to understand the work in the upcoming PI.

-The following example (Figure 2) shows how a domain model is used to clarify the impact of the business epic:
+The following example in Figure 2 shows how a domain model is used to clarify the impact of an epic:

-Requirements and domain modeling actually are mutually dependent.
-Domain modeling supports clarification of requirements, whereas requirements help building up and clarifying the model.
-Furthermore, once new requirements are implemented, the domain model may also change as table 1 suggests:
+Requirements and domain modeling are mutually dependent.
+Domain modeling supports the clarification of requirements, while requirements help build and clarify the model.
+Moreover, the domain model should be updated once new requirements are implemented.

 |Backlog Item||Impact on Domain Model|

-Relationships between the entities of the model are critical to effective modeling – without them the model is just a vocabulary of terms with very broad semantics since they lack their “collaborative” context.
-Relationships drive both effective requirements definition and design decisions (see the example below in figure 5 and the associated description).
-Relationships in a domain model can be pretty standard (e.g. “includes,” “is a”) or very specific (e.g. ML Admin “defines / patches” the Mailing List in our case).
-When defining the relationships it is much more important to adequately capture real connections between the entities that convey the meaning of their role rather than to follow format agreements indiscriminately.
+Relationships between entities are critical to effective modeling—without them, the model is just a vocabulary of terms since they lack their collaborative context.
+Relationships drive practical requirements definition and design decisions (Figure 4).
+Relationships in a domain model are typically standard (for example, ‘includes,’ ‘is a’) or concrete (for example, ML Admin ‘defines/patches’ the mailing list in our case).
+When determining the relationships, it is much more important to adequately capture the connections between entities that convey the meaning of their role rather than to follow format agreements indiscriminately.

-The common language resulting from domain modeling is used at all levels of the Agile organization to foster unambiguous shared understanding of the problem domain, requirements, and architecture – see Figure 3.
+The common language resulting from domain modeling is used at all levels of the Agile organization to foster a clear shared understanding of the problem domain, requirements, and architecture—see Figure 4.

-Common language – even though is crucial to the product development – has natural limitations that every organization should be aware of.
-For example, the language of marketing materials may sometimes use terms that diverge from the common language, in order to emphasize certain temporal or subjective aspects associated with current market trends or challenges.
+Even though it is crucial to product development, a common language has limitations that every organization should know.
+For example, the language of marketing materials may sometimes use terms that diverge from the standard language to emphasize certain temporal or subjective aspects associated with current market trends or challenges.

-Teams that use ATDD inevitably use common language in their specification workshops when defining human readable tests.
+Teams that use Behavior-Driven Development (BDD) inevitably use a common language in specification workshops when defining human-readable tests.

 The Domain Model and System Design